 Hughes places such emphasis on work because he believes it is good for us; he tells us that it makes us, “happier, healthier, and more fulfilled” (p.
 103).
-To support his claim, Hughes refers to studies which show that unemployed people suffer higher levels of depression, irritability, and insomnia.
+To support his claim, Hughes refers to studies that show that unemployed people suffer higher levels of depression, irritability, and insomnia.
 The normal methods for treating these conditions are therapy, medications or alternative medicines such as the mjne express strain of medicinal marijuana, however, an unemployed person would most likely have less access to these which explains why the levels can be so high.
 Hughes also informs us that unemployed people are more prone to alcohol and substance abuse.
 This is understandable because these people are looking for something to take the edge off of their depression, whether it be remedies such as Nutra CBD capsules or by other means.

 As I was reading this discussion of the problems faced by the unemployed, I found myself wondering how much stem from an inability to find something fulfilling to do and how much from stigma.
 I do not think it is unfair to say that our society denigrates people whom we think can work but choose not to.
 If you’re unemployed and wondering whether people think you’re legitimately out of a job or are simply a free loading slacker, it should not be surprising if you end up feeling irritable or depressed.
 And many resort to cannabis products to ease their problems.
 Cannabis products such as CBD oil (from the likes of this CBD store) have been studied for their potential role in easing many common health conditions, including anxiety and neurological disorders.
 Plus, it may benefit heart health and help relieve certain types of pain.
 And it definitely won’t come as a surprise if you decide to take medical marijuana through something like these water pipes and bongs when you’re feeling like this.